 Dr. Soltis has authored or edited 11 books, including Molecular Systematics of Plants, Developmental Genetics of the Flower, and Plant Systematics: The Origin, Interpretation, and Ordering of Plant Biodiversity.
 She has authored or coauthored several hundreds of articles, served as an editor on over a dozen journals, acted as a reviewer for the National Science Foundation and other organizations, and received numerous fellowships, awards and recognitions for her work, including scores of grants from the NSF, a Mellon Faculty Fellowship from the Smithsonian Institution, and most recently being hailed (in 2014) as one of the “World’s Most Influential Scientific Minds” by Thomson Reuters.

-Sponsored by the Department of Biological Sciences, the College of Science, and the Office of Graduate Education and Research.
+Sponsored by the Department of Biological Sciences, the College of Science, the Office of Graduate Education and Research, the Kentucky Native Plant Society, and the Honors College.

 Published on November 30, 2017